heroui-inc/heroui-mcp/R2-SETUP.md

 ## Data Flow

 1. **Version Detection**
-   - GitHub Actions checks npm for new versions
+   - GitHub Actions checks for new versions from:
+     - HeroUI: `packages/react/package.json` on v3 branch
+     - Native: `package.json` on alpha branch
    - Compares with stored versions in R2

 2. **Data Extraction**